 Life is in me.
 "Well," I thought, "I am alive."
 I have tried, unconsciously, in the past, to throw my life away by doing stupid things.
 But life would not have it.
 I would not have it.
 I pulled back into the acceptance, then the relief, that I was going to be alive for as long as I was alive so I might as well enjoy it.
 That life wanted me to live.
 How did I know that life wanted me to live?
 Easy!
 I was alive.

 The vast majority of us, I suspect, want to live.
 Certainly you, dear reader, do.
 You believe, at least somewhere inside of you, that your life can get better.
-Otherwise, you wouldn't be reading this post now.
+Otherwise, you wouldn't be reading this essay.

 We can think differently.
 You can think differently.
 We can change our prepositions.
 You can change your prepositions.
 We can do things to improve the experience we have, day by day, and that others have, day by day, of and in life.

 Nobody else though, finally, can do the job for us.
 Not totally.
 It's up to us, you and me, individually, dear reader.
 Others can help.
 I hope and intend to be helping here.
 Finally, though, it's an inside job.